uzobola/microblog_EC2_deployment/README.md

     Hint pt 2: NOW does the pipeline complete?
 Is the application running?
 If not: What happened to that RUNNING PROCESS after the deploy STAGE COMPLETES? (stayAlive)

 14. After the application has successfully deployed, create another EC2 (t3.micro) called "Monitoring".
-Install Prometheus and Grafana and then configure it to monitor the activity on the server running the application.
+Install Prometheus and Grafana and configure it to monitor the activity on the server running the application.

 15. Document!
 All projects have documentation so that others can read and understand what was done and how it was done.
 Create a README.md file in your repository that describes:

 	  a.
 The "PURPOSE" of the Workload,

   	b.
 The "STEPS" taken (and why each was necessary/important),
-      NOTE: Were steps 4-9 absolutely necessary for the CICD pipeline?
+      Question: Were steps 4-9 absolutely necessary for the CICD pipeline?
 Why or why not?

   	c.
 A "SYSTEM DESIGN DIAGRAM" that is created in draw.io (IMPORTANT: Save the diagram as "Diagram.jpg" and upload it to the root directory of the GitHub repo.),